tkam8/100-days-of-code/r1-log.md

 Made major strides in my IaC project.
 Kubeconfig file generation using terraform and yaml templates.
 This allows using the k8s module in ansible to then create a namespace and then a pod and service, granted the yaml manifest file is written correctly without syntax errors ;).
 While not much python, lots of similarities.

+### Day 25: 20191025, Fri

+**Today's Progress**:
+Looked at generating dump files.
+Nothing much else today as I was out and about almost all day getting some fresh air...and rain.

+### Day 26: 20191026, Sat

+**Today's Progress**:
+Switched to a different course on linux academy that teaches python development.
+Same general content but good to go through for repetition and I also tend to pick up new things when doing something a second or third time.
+For instance, I start to think of the use cases where one would use tuples, dicts, ranges, and using tuples or lists to populate a dict.
+On the IaC side, I finally was able to get a successful playbook run with ansible.
+Ensured I used become_method: sudo.